 Advice for householders

 Advice will be available to householders who want to extends their home or make other alterations on submission of a pre- application submission, however, fees will be charged as set out in the table for either written advice or a meeting to discuss your pre application.

 Permitted Development Enquiries

-The Duty Officer will be able to give general verbal advice on Permitted Development enquiries (i.e. if a proposal requires planning permission) and further advice is available on our website.
 If you want written confirmation of whether an application is required you should apply for a Lawful Development Certificate.
-Details can be found on our website.
+Details can be found on below.

 What you should provide with your submission

 You will need to provide the following information as a minimum:

 - Full site address and location plan (1:1250 scale) with the site outlined in red